How to Spell Your Name, Email & Address Over the Phone – NATO & Western Union Phonetic Alphabets

 "Lima.
 Foxtrot.
 Yankee.
 Niner.
 Fife.
 Eight.
 Six" or "L-F like Foxtrot.
 Y. Nine.
 Five.
 Eight.
 Six."

-Get the NATO & Western Union Alphabets.
+Phonetic Alphabets: NATO & Western Union (Free)

 You just learned how to use the NATO and Western Union Phonetic Alphabets to spell your name, email and address over the phone.

-Which spelling alphabet do you prefer or do you use another system?
+Which spelling alphabet do you prefer?

 The post How to Spell Your Name, Email and Address Over the Phone – NATO & Western Union Phonetic Alphabets first appeared on the Culture Gaps Blog by Jeff Shibasaki.